 When we went to Queensland in Australia, we flew into Brisbane and spent the first two days of our trip there.
-I'd researched the best places in Brisbane to visit beforehand so we could use our time efficiently and see a lot of the city in that short time span.
+I'd researched the best places in Brisbane to visit beforehand so we could use our time efficiently and see a lot of the city in that short period.

 Below, you can find our exact itinerary for what to do in Brisbane if you only have two days.